AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Results

 \section{Results}

-\paragraph{Compare to Prompt-based Agent Learning Baselines.} As shown in Table~\ref{tab:main_results}, the 13b and 70b models consistently outperform various prompt-based baselines.
-The 70b model even surpasses the agent performance of GPT-3.5-Turbo, achieving a rise of \daulg{3.77\%} on HotpotQA and \daulg{6.39\%} on ScienceQA.
-The performance of the 7b model is comparable to other methods to some extent.
-However, it fails to deliver the same impressive results due to its limited self-instruct and self-planning capabilities.
+\paragraph{Compare to Prompt-based Agent Learning Baselines.} As shown in Tab.~\ref{tab:main_results}, the Mistral-7B and Llama-\{13,70\}B models consistently outperform various prompt-based baselines.
+The Llama-70B model even surpasses the agent performance of GPT-3.5-Turbo, achieving a rise of \daulg{3.77\%} on HotpotQA and \daulg{6.39\%} on ScienceQA.
 Therefore, whether in a single-agent or multi-agent architecture, prompt-based methods relying on few-shot demonstrations fail to precisely customize the behavior of the agent, which is also supported by the fact that \textsc{FireAct} widely outperforms \textsc{ReAct} and BOLAA in the context of iterative planning.
-In addition, our investigation reveals a visible disparity in open-source models between the performance of many prompt-based planning baselines (relying on various external tools) and CoT (relying on the models' intrinsic reasoning abilities).
-This discrepancy underscores the formidable challenge of unlocking planning capabilities by prompting.

-\paragraph{Compare to Fine-tuning-based Agent Learning Baselines.} Further focusing on \textsc{FireAct} in Table~\ref{tab:main_results}, despite the assistance of GPT-4, \textsc{FireAct}'s approach of assigning the entire planning task to a single model proves to be burdensome.
-As a result, its performance on ScienceQA even falls short compared to the prompt-based global planning method, Chameleon. {\ours} employs self-differentiation to decouple the planning process and reaches a clear \textit{division-of-labor} among sub-agents for group planning, resulting in a improvement than \textsc{FireAct}, with an enhancement of \daulg{5.77\%} on HotpotQA and \daulg{6.67\%} on ScienceQA with 70b model.
+\paragraph{Compare to Fine-tuning-based Agent Learning Baselines.} Further focusing on \textsc{FireAct} in Tab.~\ref{tab:main_results}, despite the aid of GPT-4, \textsc{FireAct}'s approach of assigning the entire planning task to a single model proves to be burdensome.
+As a result, its performance on ScienceQA even falls short compared to the prompt-based global planning method, Chameleon. {\ours} decouples the planning process and reaches a clear \textit{division-of-labor} among sub-agents for group planning, resulting in an improvement than \textsc{FireAct}, with \daulg{5.77\%} on HotpotQA and \daulg{6.67\%} on ScienceQA with Llama-70B model.
 Additionally, {\ours} achieves self-planning without relying on closed-source models and large-scale labeled datasets, which paves the way for automatic agent learning with open-source models from scratch.
 In ablation study (\S\ref{para:ablation}) and human evaluation (\S\ref{para:human}), we will further validate that the quality of trajectories synthesized by {\ours} is not inferior to \textsc{FireAct} trained on trajectories synthesized using GPT-4.